Nature

 Paddling, Kyaking & More

 If you’re looking for a spot to put your kayak, canoe or boat in the water, you’ve got options around here.
-The Potomac river, Back creek and Opequon streams, along with the 205 acre Sleepy Creek Lake offer many different ways to get wet and have fun.
-Kayaking and Canoe rental for use on the Potomac or other streams is available.
+The Potomac River, Back Creek, and Opequon streams, along with the 205-acre Sleepy Creek Lake, offer numerous opportunities to get wet and have fun.
+Kayaking and canoe rentals are available for use on the Potomac or other streams.
 For even more exhilarating family water fun visit River Riders and River & Trail Outfitters.

 Fishing

 Has your local fishing hole dried up or been developed?
 We’ve got you covered.
-From Zetts Fish Hatchery Ponds, Sleepy Creek Lake, The Potomac River and more you can find your new favorite spot to cast a line.
+Sleepy Creek Lake, the Potomac River, and other freshwater locations are where you can find your new favorite spot to cast a line.
 Download the Berkeley Outdoors Fishing guide.

 Hunting

-The 23,000 Acre Sleepy Creek Wildlife Management area is popular with hunters looking for deer, turkey, squirrel, black bear, and more.
+The 23,000-acre Sleepy Creek Wildlife Management Area is popular with hunters seeking deer, turkey, squirrels, black bears, and more.
 For more information on local hunting opportunities, download the Berkeley Outdoor hunting guide.

 Places to Explore